Enterprise Cybersecurity

 The first option to consider is next-generation firewall (NGFW) software.
 While the term “firewall” can give the impression that it's on the older side of cybersecurity technology, the foundation of firewall technology is too solid and valuable to toss away.
 That's where NGFW comes in.

-Like their older versions, NGFWs act as a filter between a device and an open network, such as the internet.
-While traditional firewalls only block full streams of data traffic deemed untrustworthy, NGFW software goes as far as inspecting data at an application-level and can detect and block malware.
+Like their older versions, NGFWs filter between a device and an open network like the Internet.
+While traditional firewalls only block full streams of data traffic deemed untrustworthy, NGFW software inspects data at an application level and can detect and stop malware.

-Its relatively cheap implementation costs might be tempting, but unfortunately, NGFW is best as an addition to an established security system than a complete one on its own.
-It can also use up a lot of a system's resources and can be quite slow.
+Its relatively cheap implementation costs might be tempting, but unfortunately, NGFW is better to add to an established security system than a complete one on its own.
+It can also use up many of a system's resources and be pretty slow.

 Next-generation Antivirus (NGAV) Software

-As the name suggests, next-generation antivirus (NGAV) software is an upgrade to the traditional antivirus.
+As the name suggests, next-generation antivirus (NGAV) software upgrades the traditional antivirus.
 It was created to succeed where its predecessor failed.
 NGAV uses artificial intelligence and machine learning to detect patterns and suspicious behavior.
-It stops an attack before it happens, while also having the edge over new and unknown attacks.
+It stops an attack before it happens and has the edge over new and unknown attacks.

-The biggest downside is that NGAV works best on lone devices and can't coordinate work and data with multiple endpoints.
+The biggest downside is that NGAV works best on lone devices and can only coordinate work and data with one endpoint.
 It's easy to implement and relatively cheap software you can use to protect the most sensitive endpoints in a network.
-However, using NGAV isn't a complete enterprise security solution.
+However, using NGAV is a partial enterprise security solution.

 Managed Detection and Response (MDR)

-Managed detection and response (MDR) is a third-party service that an enterprise can hire to manage their security instead of implemented software.
+Managed detection and response (MDR) is a third-party service that an enterprise can hire to manage its security instead of implementing software.
 Unlike other security options, MDR focuses on preventing attacks from happening in the first place; it works to detect and hunt them once discovered.
-It heavily involves a human element of experienced security researchers and engineers.
+It heavily involves the human element of experienced security researchers and engineers.

-The most concerning downside to using an MDR service is that the providing company gains access to your business's confidential data.
-You can avoid this problem by hiring a trustworthy provider, but it might deter some clients and investors from taking part due to privacy concerns.
+The most concerning downside to using an MDR service is that the company gains access to your business's confidential data.
+You can avoid this problem by hiring a trustworthy provider, but it might deter some clients and investors from participating due to privacy concerns.

 Cloud-based Endpoint Detection and Response (EDR) Software

-EDR is a cloud-based integrated software that works on protecting a network's endpoints by using the latest technology, machine learning, and behavioral monitoring to analyze data coming from endpoints.
-In addition to detecting suspicious activity, cloud-based EDR centralizes the network by allowing full visibility to all endpoints, resulting in real-time response to threats.
+EDR is a cloud-based integrated software that protects a network's endpoints by using the latest technology, machine learning, and behavioral monitoring to analyze data coming from endpoints.
+In addition to detecting suspicious activity, cloud-based EDR centralizes the network by allowing complete visibility to all endpoints, resulting in real-time response to threats.
 Cloud-based EDR remains one of the best solutions for endpoint protection out there.

 Evaluate Carefully